 Our donors, partners, and beneficiaries repose a great deal of trust in us to carry out our work in a responsible and effective manner.
 This means that making our operations as open and transparent as possible is a key concern for Malteser International.
 We do this by publishing a range of information in our Annual Report and on our website.
 Furthermore, Malteser International has voluntarily committed itself to the Transparent Civil Society Initiative, which requires organizations to publish a range of key information about themselves.
 You can find this information about Malteser International here.

 We seek to underline and support responsibility and effectiveness in our work by adhering to a range of international guidelines.
-One of these is the VENRO Code of Conduct in Transparency, Leadership and Accounting, which guides our activity in matters of transparency.
+One of these is the VENRO Code of Conduct Transparency, organisational management and monitoring, which guides our activity in matters of transparency.

 Code of Conduct